 So you are about to embark on a journey of your lifetime, but are not sure how to keep your passport, money, and other valuables easily accessible when necessary and at the same time safe from loss and pick pockets?

-In this article, I’ll look at what some of the best neck wallets that you can get for your travels are, as well as at what the advantages and disadvantages of using neck wallets are.
+Getting a neck wallet – such as the YOMO Classic Neck Travel Wallet – is one the best options to do so.
+In this article, I’ll look at what some of the best ones are, as well as at what the advantages and disadvantages of neck wallets are.

 7 Best Neck Wallets for Travel

 First, let’s go over some of the neck wallets that are worth taking a look at if you are planning to get one.
 Keep in mind that the products below are in no particular order, and that they are all very similar – and so, your preferences regarding design will be the main deciding factor.

 The first product that I will mention is the YOMO Classic Neck Travel Wallet.
 While, as mentioned above, this list is in no particular order, this one is certainly one of my most favorite ones out of the seven.
 The pictured one is blue, but there are other variations of the wallet – including red, brown, black, and even “vegan leather” – as well.

 One thing that differentiates YOMO wallets from many of the others in the market is the material they’re made of.
 Aside from the vegan leather one, they are made of waterproof canvas which – at least in my opinion – looks nicer than the more synthetic-looking materials of the other models.

 As for its storage capabilities, the wallet is equipped with five pockets for your valuables – each of which offers RFID-theft protection.
 On a separate note, its backside is lined with a soft fabric to prevent itching if you decide to wear it under your shirt.

 The one drawback of this product is that its passport pocket only fits one passport comfortably.
 As such, if you travel with your family, they will either have to get their own wallets or you will have to store their passports in the slightly less easily accessible main pocket.